alexleuang/picturegram/Design_Document.md

 U6.
 Users will be able to upload images.

 U7.
-Users will be able to add captions to the images.
+Users will be able to delete their images.

 U8.
-Users will be able to like other users post.

-U8.
-Users will be able to commenting on other users post.
+Users will be able to sort images by Date and time.

 U9.
+Users will be able to add captions to the images.

+U10.
+Users will be able to comment on other users post.

+U11.
 Users will be able to delete comments on their posting.

-U10.
-Users will be able to delete their images.

 ## 4. Project Scope
 ## 4.1.
 In Scope
 * Users can signup.
 * Upload images.
+* Delete images.
 * Adding captions.
-* Like on other users posts.
 * Commenting on other users posts.
-* Delete images.
+* Deleting comments.

 ## 4.2.
 Out of Scope
 * Users can follow other users.
 * Users can edit their images. (cropping, adjusting contrast, brightness, etc.)
 * Users can receive notifications for new followers, likes and comments on their post.
 * Manage settings.
+* Like on other users posts.

 ## 5. Architecture Overview
 Pages: